-To program the Park Lock mode: Locks both doors when the shift lever is moved out of the Park (P) position (automatic transmission vehicles only).
+To program the Park Lock mode: Locks both doors when the shift lever is moved out of the Park (P) position (A/T vehicles only).

-- 1. Apply the parking brake. - 2.
-Move the shift lever to P, and close the driver's door. - 3.
-Turn the ignition switch to the ON (II) position. - 4.
-Push and hold the front of the master door lock switch on the driver's door.
+- 1. Make sure the shift lever is in the Park (P) position. - 2.
+Turn the ignition switch to the ON (II) position, and make sure to close the driver's door.

+- 3. Push and hold the front of the master door lock switch on the driver's door.
 You will hear a click.
-Keep holding the switch until you hear another click (after about 5 seconds). - 5.
-Release the switch and, within 5 seconds, turn the ignition switch to the LOCK (0) position.
+Keep holding the switch until you hear another click (after about 5 seconds). - 4.
+Release the switch, and within 5 seconds, turn the ignition switch to the LOCK (0) position.